 Oftentimes, root canal therapy and other endodontic treatments are the only way to preserve your natural smile.
 As such, you cannot afford to let dental phobia or high anxiety prevent you from getting the treatment you need.
 Worcester Endodontics partners with an anesthesiologist to offer IV sedation for patients who are extremely afraid or need help sitting still.
 This level of sedation is also available for special needs dental patients to ensure their comfort.
-Contact our office to learn more about IV sedation and other options for relaxation.
+Contact our endodontic office to learn more about IV sedation dentistry in our Worcester, MA endodontic office and other options for relaxation.

 As you’re probably aware, IV is short for “intravenous.”
 This naturally means that the medication will be injected into one of your veins, typically one of the larger ones on your hands.
 While this type of sedation does not render you fully unconscious, you’ll still be extremely relaxed and sleepy; you might even doze off, although we can easily wake you up.
 The treatment has amnesiac effects, so you may not remember your treatment afterwards.